Meet the Team

 Graduate Student

-Pooja is a second-year doctoral student in the clinical psychology program at Xavier University.
+Pooja is a fourth-year doctoral student in the clinical psychology program at Xavier University.
 Pooja received her B.A. in psychology from the University of California, Berkeley in 2021.
 Her research interests include investigating racial disparities in assessment and mental health outcomes.
-Pooja hopes to work as a clinical health psychologist in the future.
+Clinically, Pooja is interested in health psychology and dialectical behavior therapy (DBT).

 Former Team Members